trothr/blog/Richard/2020/20200503-joy-yesterday-and-tomorrow.md

 Oh dear God please heal the holes in our hearts.

 For a moment, I thought I could only enumerate joys from times past.
+But no!
 Then the Lord seemed to say that I can count on joy in times to come because He will be there, He will bless us, He has plans.
 He took Marilyn; she now has joy.
 He left us here; He wants to give us joy.

 So this was a light that went on: